UC Berkeley police say report of person with gun was false alarm

 BERKELEY, Calif.
 (KGO) --U.C.
-Berkeley police say a report of a person with a gun was a false alarm, and that an armored guard on the campus prompted the alert.
+Berkeley police say a report of a person with a gun was a false alarm, and that what appeared to be an armored guard on the campus prompted the alert.

 People were being asked to stay away from the area of MLK and Cesar Chavez Buildings and a student told ABC7 News they were being evacuated from the campus.